\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: Examples and further applications

 (2) follows by Theorem~\ref{thm:QUOT+} for what's concerning the universal 1-covering $\widetilde{W}$, while it is a classically well known fact for what's concerning the universal topological $K3$ covering $\widetilde{X}$.

 (3) follows by the Dolgachev-Kondo Theorem~\ref{thm:D-K}, keeping in mind the equivalent conditions (2) and (3) in the statement of Theorem~\ref{thm:notors1-cov}.

-(4) is the previous Proposition~\ref{prop:Enriques}~(1), for what's concerning $X$, and follows by Proposition~\ref{prop:neat} when recalling that the canonical toric embedding $X\hookrightarrow W$ is neat.
+(4) is Proposition~\ref{prop:Enriques}~(1), for what's concerning $X$, and follows by Proposition~\ref{prop:neat} when recalling that the canonical toric embedding $X\hookrightarrow W$ is neat.

-(5) for $W$ is a consequence of the previous item (2).
+(5) for $W$ is a consequence of item (2).
 In fact, since $\Pic(W)$ admits a non-trivial torsion subgroup, the fan $\Si$ of $W$ cannot admit maximal cones of full dimension $\dim(W)$, that is $W$ cannot admit any fixed point under the torus action.
 This fact lifts to the universal 1-covering $\widetilde{W}$ by the construction of its fan $\widetilde{\Si}$ as explained by (\ref{Sigmatilde}) in the proof of Theorem~\ref{thm:QUOT+}. \end{proof}

-\begin{remark} Let us emphasize that the previous Corollary~\ref{cor:Enriques} implies that \begin{itemize} \item \emph{the universal $K3$ covering of a Mori Dream Enriques surface} (that is an Enriques surface with finite automorphism group) \emph{admits a canonical embedding as a smooth subvariety of a $\Q$-factorial toric variety, whose class group is a free abelian group of rank 10 and whose torus action does not admit any fixed point.} \end{itemize} \end{remark}
+\begin{remark} Let us emphasize that Corollary~\ref{cor:Enriques} implies that the universal $K3$ covering of a Mori Dream Enriques surface (that is an Enriques surface with finite automorphism group) admits a canonical embedding as a smooth subvariety of a $\Q$-factorial toric variety, whose class group is a free abelian group of rank 10 and whose torus action does not admit any fixed point. \end{remark}

+\halfline \textbf{Data availability} The only database used in carrying out the present study is available at \cite{CRdb}, as reported into the References.

+\halfline \textbf{Competition or conflict of interests} The Author certifies that no competition or conflict of interests can in any way be connected to the publication of this article.